doreenr/eegfmri/README.md

 eegfmri
 =======

-Machine Learning model of predicting fMRI activation through EEG data.
+Prediction model of fMRI activation via EEG data.
+Or, perhaps not.